SilviaEiden/Amazon_Vine_Analysis/README.md

 * **What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?**

-As shown below, 35.39% of Vine reviews were 5 stars and 58.31% of non-Vine reviews were 5 stars.
+As shown below, 35.39% of Vine reviews were 5-stars and 58.31% of non-Vine reviews were 5-stars.
 This shows there are a lot more beauty product reviews coming in from non-paid individuals that Amazon receives versus the paid vine members.
 This perhaps could be due to the fact that Amazon Vine is an invitation-only program.
 This means customers who consistently write helpful reviews and develop a reputation for expertise in specific product categories are most likely to be invited into the program.

 ![percentages](Images/percentages.png)